SarkisovTeam/DCVGCMD/README.md

 source run.sh
 ```

 Please be careful with the settings and parameters.
+Make sure the gromacs prefix is the same as your local environment and check if it works with -ntmpi.